-The Board is committed to ensuring that people with disabilities have the same opportunity of access to our services in a similar way as these services are available to all others we serve.
-We are committed to meeting, in a timely manner, the accessibility needs of students with disabilities in the provision of services related to student transportation.
+The Board is committed to ensuring that both people with and without disabilities have the same level of access to our services.
+The Board is committed to meeting, in a timely manner, the accessibility needs of students with disabilities in the provision of services related to student transportation.